phanireddych/Docker_repo/README.md

 # Multi Stage Docker build example
-`Dockerfile` contains various stages which are tagged by a name using `as`.
+`Dockerfile` scontains various stages which are tagged by a name using `as`.

 ## Commands used
 - `docker build . -t multi-stage-example:v1` - Build image